 I am the PI of the parent study that will provide support for Dani's NRSA training, R01 CA211224.
 As her Primary Sponsor and PI of the parent grant, I will be responsible for overseeing all aspects of the training, especially training in translational neuroscience as it relates to the parent grant.
-I will also be responsible for coordinating with Co-Sponsor Zeithamova, who is a close collaborator and co-I on the parent grant, and Dr. Chavez, with whom our lab group collaborates, to make sure Dani gets the proposed training in areas with which am less familiar: multivariate neuroimaging and machine learning, and open and reproducible science.
+I will also be responsible for coordinating with Co-Sponsor Zeithamova, who is a close collaborator and co-I on the parent grant, Dr. Chavez, with whom our lab group collaborates, and Dr. Kelly, who is my colleague in the Prevention Science Institute, to make sure Dani gets the proposed training in areas with which am less familiar: multivariate neuroimaging and machine learning, and open and reproducible science.